blab/cartography/docs/cartography.md

 Because of the difference in clade definition from influenza, we used Zika to determine if the embeddings can recapitulate geographically significant clusters.
 The genomes are 10769 bases long, with a mean bases missing of 913.613 and median of 154.

-With a much longer genome, homologous population (pi = 0.00235), recombination, many missing bases, and multiple hosts, MERS tests and challenges the embeddings’ abilities to reveal population patterns.
+With a much longer genome, homogenous population (pi = 0.00235), recombination, many missing bases, and multiple hosts, MERS tests and challenges the embeddings’ abilities to reveal population patterns.
 MERS is a recombinant virus that affects both camels and humans, with camel to human transmissions creating a need for a multiple host phylogeny.
 While influenza's clades are defined by mutations and Zika's by significant geographical introductions, MERS clades were assigned to internal nodes and tips in the tree based on monophyletic host status (strictly camel or human) to reveal patterns within host outbreaks.
 The genomes are 30130 bases long, with a mean bases missing of 889.781 and median of 42.5.
-MERS population is relatively homologous, as the majority of human infections were collected from the same outbreaks.
+MERS population is relatively homogenous, as the majority of human infections were collected from the same outbreaks.

 ## Embedding clusters recapitulate phylogenetic clades for seasonal influenza A/H3N2